DevelApp-ai/handwriting-practice/PRD.md

   - Sparkle for achievement moments
   - Check for completed characters
   - X or Trash for clear/reset
-  - Play for stroke order demonstrations
+  - Play/Pause for stroke order demonstrations
+  - ArrowCounterClockwise for resetting stroke order playback
+  - Path for accessing stroke order demonstration
   - House for home navigation
   - Trophy for achievements page
   - Eye/EyeSlash for showing/hiding guides
   - Info for accessing 4-line system explanation
+  - Globe for language selector

 - **Spacing**:
   - Container padding: space-6 (24px) on mobile, space-8 (32px) on tablet